 Mexico City Metro: What to Know

 The public transportation system in Mexico City is cheap and fairly efficient, but the size and intricacy of the system can be confusing, and buses and metro cars can get very crowded.
 If you'll be traveling on public transportation, it's best to dress comfortably and modestly and don't carry valuables with you if you can possibly avoid it.

 The metro is the easiest option for visitors to the city since you can purchase a single ticket at the ticket booth and consult the maps of the metro system that are on display at every station.
-I would encourage all visitors to Mexico City to at least ride the metro once to see how millions of people get around every day, although for sightseeing purposes taking the Turibus may be a more convenient option.
+All visitors to Mexico City should at least ride the metro once to see how millions of people get around every day, although for sightseeing purposes taking the Turibus may be a more convenient option.